DevExpress/devextreme-documentation/concepts/05 UI Components/Toast/00 Getting Started with Toast/10 Customize the Toast Content.md

-To customize a toast, either specify a [contentTemplate](/Documentation/ApiReference/UI_Components/dxToast/Configuration/#contentTemplate) function or a custom template inside a component.
+To customize toast content, either specify a [contentTemplate](/Documentation/ApiReference/UI_Components/dxToast/Configuration/#contentTemplate) function or a custom template inside a component.
 In jQuery, you can apply any CSS class to the custom toast.
 Use `.dx-custom-toast` CSS class in Angular, Vue and React.
 Do not forget to set the [type](/Documentation/ApiReference/UI_Components/dxToast/Configuration/#type) property to `custom`.

 ---
 ##### jQuery